The Top 5 Mental Health Benefits of Exercising Outdoors

 5. You Can Turn It into a Social Activity

-Fortunately, the virus spreads a lot less well outdoors than it does indoors.
-As such, if you exercise outside, you can invite a few of your friends to do so with you.
+If you exercise outside, you can invite a few of your friends to do so with you.
 This gives you accountability partners who will help you keep up your exercise routine while giving you the socialization you need to stay healthy.

 Ready to Take Advantage of the Mental Health Benefits of Exercising Outdoors?